 Small gardens and an orchard on the Western side of the building provide fruit, greens and herbs for the cafe.
 Plans are in place for further planting that will one day see the building in conversation with a surrounding forested glade alive with native flora.

 For Kirsti Luke, CEO of Te Uru Taumatua, sustainability in the Tūhoe sense has got to do with people.
 Therefore, it was important that the building process included training and employing their people every step of the way as well as sourcing as many building materials as possible from within Te Urewera.
 “The building exposes the value that is alive in the communities,” Luke says.
 “The talents of people in the community who had discredited their worth for lack of qualification turned up with natural instinct for values and principle, for foresight, for courage, for hard work, for team work.”

 Tūhoe across the rohe (region) spent weeks recovering down and dead native trees from local forests and rivers.
 They were then milled on site and used for cladding, flooring and furniture.
 Clay extracted from land throughout Te Urewera was transformed into handmade earth-bricks for internal walls in a hugely successful community effort.

 A group of Tūhoe people led this process and taught groups of volunteers to create 5,000 bricks.
-Samantha McGarvey, who was the construction sustainability manager for the project and guided the community efforts, says that close to 200 people ended up being involved in creating the bricks.
-“There were grandmothers with their grandsons, school kids and business groups – it was a very challenging but also a very special and unique process,” McGarvey says.
+Samantha McGavock, who was the construction sustainability manager for the project and guided the community efforts, says that close to 200 people ended up being involved in creating the bricks.
+“There were grandmothers with their grandsons, school kids and business groups – it was a very challenging but also a very special and unique process,” McGavock says.